 In an effort to meet the demands of an ever-changing technology market, the school offers a program in Information Technology with concentrations in Computer Networking, Mobile Computing, and Computer Security Administration.
 This program combines professional requirements with general education requirements and electives to prepare students for a career in the information technology field or for graduate work in Information Technology.

 Students completing this program will be specialists ready to face high expectations of organizations with respect to planning, design, implementation, configuration, and maintenance of a computing infrastructure.
 They will be able to apply computing principles and concepts by participating in practical activities throughout the program.
-By selecting one of three available concentrations, students attain expertise in an area of growing demand.
+By joining this program, students attain expertise in an area of growing demand.

 Employment opportunities are plentiful in design, construction, management, teaching, and research.
 Employers include consulting firms, industrial companies, and government agencies and non-governmental organizations.
 The UNF Office of Career Services provides information on companies seeking civil engineering graduates for permanent positions or current students for employment in cooperative education positions.